huijing/huijing.github.io/_posts/2017-12-10-hardware-hacks-super-silly-hackathon.md

 It was lunchtime when I made my IT-mall-blank-CD-buying run, so there was a lot of typing with one finger while shovelling food in my mouth.
 Oh, but when we got to the part where ALL the hardware components were recognised correctly, happy dance <span class="emoji" role="img" tabindex="0" aria-label="person dancing">&#x1F483;</span>.

-After mucking around a bunch of boot options for another half and hour or so, we realised that we should have just typed `install` when the boot prompt came up <span class="emoji" role="img" tabindex="0" aria-label="angry face">&#x1F620;</span>.
+After mucking around a bunch of boot options for another half an hour or so, we realised that we should have just typed `install` when the boot prompt came up <span class="emoji" role="img" tabindex="0" aria-label="angry face">&#x1F620;</span>.
 In our defence, the instructions looked like this:

 <figure>
     <figcaption>Oh, just, come on...</figcaption>